Jeffresh/cellular-automata-simulator-1D/README.md

-# Java GUI Template
+# Cellular Automata 1D Simulator

-A simple GUI in java that you can modify easily for data visualization general purpose.
+A Cellular Automata 1D Simulator with a GUI that allows you set different parameters like number of states, the rule (codified as a integer) and more !